LaurentVeyssier/Dash_app_to_monitor_market_data/README.md

 - sqlite3 (to buffer tweets)

 # Output
-The app is a little slow and you should allow sufficient time for the dashboard to pop up and then populate.
+The app is a little slow and you should allow sufficient time for the dashboard to pop up and then populate once a ticker has been input.
-Running the app from the terminal (`python index.py`) will automatically trigger the browser to open to display the dashboard.
+Running the app from the terminal (`python index.py`) will automatically trigger the browser to open and display the dashboard.